/**

 Introduction

-Tokenization is how we convert raw text into a sequence of integers that the model can process.
+Tokenization converts raw text into integers the model can process.
 Modern LLMs use subword tokenization - they break text into pieces smaller than words but larger than characters.

 Why subword tokenization?

-• Word-level: Can’t handle new words (OOV problem), huge vocabulary needed (millions for multilingual)
+- Word-level: Cannot handle new words (OOV problem), huge vocabulary needed (millions for multilingual)

-The most common algorithm is BPE (Byte Pair Encoding), originally invented for data compression in 1994 and adapted for NLP in 2016:
+BPE (Byte Pair Encoding) dominates modern tokenization.
+Philip Gage invented it for data compression in 1994; researchers adapted it for NLP in 2016:

 What You’ll Learn